jodersky/akka-serial/documentation/building.md

 3. Debian package build
     A debian binary package can be built the standard way by navigating to the build directory and running `debuild` or `dpkg-buildpackage`.
 The resulting packages are created in this project's root directory and can be installed with `sudo dpkg -i *.deb`.

-Note that for compiling, the JAVA_HOME environment variable must be set.
-Furthermore, the JNI include directories are currently set in the makefile to point to the default location of a Java 7 Oracle installation on Debian.
+Note that for compiling, a JNI_INCLUDE environment variable should be set, pointing to any directories containing JNI headers.
+If this variable is not set, the default is to use the JNI include directories of an OpenJDK 7 installation on Debian.

 # Using flow
 As is with the build, using flow in a project can also be divided into two parts.